KurobaYuuki/sing-box-subscribe/instructions/README.md

   <img src="https://github.com/Toperlock/sing-box-subscribe/assets/86833913/0fc03b49-4c57-4ef3-a4fc-044c1a108d75" alt="install" width="60%" />
 </div>

-### Download the `sing-box-subscribe` project and open the terminal to navigate to the project directory (you can directly type `cmd` in the file path).
+### Download the `sing-box-subscribe` project and open the terminal to navigate to the project directory (you can directly type `cmd` in the file path)

 <div align="left">
   <img src="https://github.com/Toperlock/sing-box-subscribe/assets/86833913/73f05ba8-105c-4f10-8e6c-16e27f26c084" alt="run" width="60%" />
 </div>

-### Put your subscription links in `providers.json`, edit `config_template_groups_tun.json` file and use the following command to run the script after editing the template:
+### Put your subscription links in `providers.json`, edit `config_template_groups_tun.json` file and use the following command to run the script after editing the template

 ```
 python main.py
 ```

 or you can directly select the template with the `template_index`, `0` means the first template

 ```
 python main.py --template_index=0